-- Overlap with Anti-Hero, Anti-Villain, Babysitter from Hell, Byronic Hero, Cry for the Devil, Designated Monkey, Draco in Leather Pants, Fallen Hero, Good Is Not Nice, Ineffectual Sympathetic Villain, Jerk with a Heart of Gold, Nun Too Holy, Tragic Hero, Tragic Villain, Type A Tsundere, etc.
+- Overlap with Anti-Hero, Anti-Villain, Babysitter from Hell, Broken Bird, Byronic Hero, Cry for the Devil, Designated Monkey, Draco in Leather Pants, Fallen Hero, Good Is Not Nice, Ineffectual Sympathetic Villain, Hidden Heart of Gold, Jerk with a Heart of Gold, Nun Too Holy, Reformed, but Rejected, Sour Outside, Sad Inside, Tragic Hero, Tragic Villain, Tsundere, etc.

 - Be subverted if it turns out that their nice side was just an act as part of an Evil Plan, or their cruel side turns out to be Not Evil, Just Misunderstood

 - Be a symptom of Grey-and-Gray Morality, Crapsack World, Fantastic Racism, etc. Pretty much any asshole in a Zombie Apocalypse counts to at least some degree.

 The difference between this and an Ineffectual Sympathetic Villain is that an Ineffectual Sympathetic Villain is often a borderline Harmless Villain and their nasty schemes fail so miserably that you start rooting for the author to Throw the Dog a Bone while this character's evil is often less about schemes and more just a mean streak.
 The character's woobie nature may also play a factor in the phenomenon of All Girls Want Bad Boys.